Reinforcement Learning Based Quantum Circuit Optimization via ZX-Calculus: Quantum Circuit Optimization via ZX-Calculus: State of the Art

-\subsection{Circuit extraction}
+\subsection{Circuit Extraction}

-The process of extracting a quantum circuit from a general ZX-diagram is known to be P-hard \cite{p-hard}.
-Nonetheless, it has been demonstrated to be efficient if the rules employed during optimization preserve a characteristic referred to as \textit{generalised flow} or \textit{gflow} \cite{Browne_2007, Backens_2021}.
-The simplification algorithm described above exclusively utilizes rules that conserve the gflow, thereby ensuring the feasibility of circuit extraction.
-The extraction process operates by transforming each spider with phase $\alpha$ into an $R_Z(\alpha)$ gate, and the Hadamard wires into either a Hadamard, Controlled-Z (CZ), or a combination of CNOT gates, which is generally contingent on the connectivity of the graph.
-In this regard, it is crucial to understand the trade-off between removing a spider and altering the connectivity of the diagram, as this may imply a reduction in the total number of gates but also increase the number of 2 qubit gates\cite{dlr188470}.
+Current circuit extraction algorithms make use of a necessary property for a deterministic graph state called \textit{generalised flow} or \textit{gflow} \cite{Browne_2007} from the Measurement Based Quantum Computing (MBQC) model \cite{Raussendorf_2002}.
+Graph-like diagrams can be interpreted as an extension of a MBQC graph state where the phases of the spiders represent measurements on the XY, XZ or YZ of the Bloch sphere.
+In such diagrams, spiders are in the XY plane and phase gadgets are in the YZ plane.
+In \cite{Backens_2021} the authors developed a polynomial time extraction algorithm to extract a circuit from a graph state containing measurements in all three planes.
+Particularly, the algorithm extracts $\alpha-$spiders into a $R_Z(\alpha)$ gate and the Hadamard wires into either a Hadamard, Controlled-Z (CZ), or a combination of CNOT gates which is generally contingent on the connectivity of the graph.
+Furthermore, spiders in the XZ and the YZ plane need to be converted into spiders in the XY plane, which results in an addition of Hadamard wires during the extraction process.
+The existence of gflow in a transformed diagram is guaranteed if the initial diagram has gflow, as it is the case for quantum circuits, and the rules applied preserve it.
+Its exact calculation is not required for circuit extraction, the knowledge that one exists suffices.
 It should also be noted that the circuit extraction process can induce the addition of gates that can be trivially simplified afterwards with a gate-based optimizer.
-In this work, the extraction algorithm is treated as a black box that cannot be optimized.
+In this work, the extraction algorithm is treated as a black box that cannot be optimized, and we limit our action space to rules that satisfy the gflow condition, such as the ones described in Section \ref{sec:level2b}.